Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 \subsection{Flow-based formulations}

-To impose a datapoint's feasible path through the decision datapoint flow variables are defined to find a connected $a,b$-flow through an augmented tree.
+To impose a datapoint's feasible path through the tree, decision datapoint flow variables are defined to find a connected $1,v$-flow (path from $1$ to $v$, inclusive).
 Currently $G_h$ can be thought of as a directed acyclic graph with a single source, the root, and multiple sinks, leaf set $L$.
 Thus a datapoint \emph{flowing} through the tree could end at more than one classification vertex.
 To resolve this issue the tree must be augmented to have a single sink.
-It was~\cite{aghaei2021} who first proposed such an augmentation of the decision tree by appending a single source connected only to the root vertex and a single sink connected to every vertex in the tree.~\cite{bertsimas2017} and~\cite{hochbaum2018} both propose network flow based models but do not augment the tree.
+It was~\citet{aghaei2021} who first proposed such an augmentation of the decision tree by appending a single source connected only to the root vertex and a single sink connected to every vertex in the tree.~\citet{bertsimas2017} and~\citet{hochbaum2018} both propose network flow based models but do not augment the tree.
 Network flow connectivity constraints are defined on this augmented tree.

 Consider augmentation of input decision tree $G_h$ into a tree with a single source and sink as follows.
-Let $D_h = (V', A)$ with $V' \coloneqq V \cup \{t\}$ and $A \coloneqq \{(u,v) \mid \{u,v\} \in E,~u<v\} \cup \{(v,t) \mid v \in V\}$.
-Directed graph $D_h$ adds a directed edge from $v \to t$ for all vertices of $V(G_h)$, thereby creating single sink vertex $t$.
+Let $G^t_h = (V^t, A)$ with $V^t \coloneqq V \cup \{t\}$ and $A \coloneqq \{(u,v) \mid \{u,v\} \in E,~u<v\} \cup \{(v,t) \mid v \in V\}$.
+Directed graph $G^t_h$ adds a directed edge from $v \to t$ for all vertices of $V(G_h)$, thereby creating single sink vertex $t$.
 For every vertex $v \in V$, let (i) $\ell(v)$ be the left child of vertex $v$; (ii) $r(v)$ be the right child of vertex $v$; and (iii) $a(v)$ be the ancestor (parent) of vertex $v$ in arborescence $G_h$.
 Note that for every $v \in L$, we have $\ell(v) = r(v) = \emptyset$.